TeamSuman/WeTICA/README.md

 ## Data Analysis

-To compute the Mean first passage time (MFPT), a jupyter notebook is provided in the "Analysis notebooks" folder of this repository.
-Three major analysis tutorials are provided in this notebook as follows:
+A jupyter notebook is provided in the "Analysis notebooks" folder of this repository for the following analyses:

     A) Convergence check